Your Song: Certifications

-Performances and renditions
+Notable performances and renditions

 John has played "Your Song" at almost every live performance during his solo career, and issued several live versions, including with his band, solo on piano and with orchestra.
 One notable version was during his Central Park concert in 1980, when John was dressed as Donald Duck.

 A live version of John's concert with the Melbourne Symphony Orchestra, recorded on 14 December 1986, was included in his 1987 album Live in Australia with the Melbourne Symphony Orchestra.
 He also performed "Your Song" live with Ronan Keating at Madison Square Garden, New York, in 2000, the recording of which can be found on Keating's 2010 album Duet.
 On 20 October 2001, John performed the song with Billy Joel at The Concert for New York City, a tribute show to the September 11 attacks.
 In 2004, Daniel Bedingfield performed a cover of the song to Elton John at An Ivor Novello Tribute: Elton John.
 John performed "Your Song" to open the Concert for Diana on 1 July 2007.
 John and Lady Gaga performed a medley of "Your Song" with Gaga's song "Speechless" at the 52nd Annual Grammy Awards on 31 January 2010.
 At the 2013 Grammy Awards, Colombian singer Juanes performed a bilingual rendition of "Your Song".
 Gaga recorded a cover of the song for the 2018 tribute album Revamp: Reimagining the Songs of Elton John & Bernie Taupin.

+Cilla Black covered the song on her 1971 album Images.

 Soul singer Billy Paul released a version of the song on Philadelphia International in 1972, as the B-side of "Me and Mrs. Jones", then in 1977, which reached number 37 on the UK Singles Chart and spent seven weeks in the top 75.
 Also in 1972, the song was covered by Finnish band Alwari Tuohitorvi, with Finnish lyrics.

+In 1973, Mia Martini released an Italian version of the song on her album Il giorno dopo, under the title "Picnic".